-The bulk of developed land in the CityOpen Space120%consists of lower-density, detached residentialRoads & Utilities51320%neighborhoods interspersed with civic usesVacant or Agriculture743%such as City Hall, schools, churches, andTotal2,508100%various parks and open spaces.
-Pockets ofsuch as finally and similar uses are locatedserving as transitions with adjacentalong the edges of some single-family neighborhoods, serving as transitions with adjacentcommercial uses.serving as transitions with adjacent
+The bulk of developed land in the City consists of lower-density, detached residential neighborhoods interspersed with civic uses such as City Hall, schools, churches, and various parks and open spaces.
+Pockets of multi-family and similar uses are located along the edges of some single-family neighborhoods, serving as transitions with adjacent commercial uses.